vanrez-nez/html-shader-plugin/README.md

 </body>
 </html>
 ```
 By default the name of the files is part of the id of the element.
-Is possible to override this by including a directive a the top the the shader file like so
+Is possible to override this by including a directive a the top the the shader file.
+The following shader will output a tag with the attribute `id="custom-id"`
 ```glsl
 #pragma shader-loader custom-id